Juliet Anderson: Adult film career

-Anderson appeared in several pornographic magazine pictorials, operated a mail-order business, a casting agency, was a phone operator for a phone-sex service, and made appearances on both radio and television.
+Anderson appeared in several pornographic magazine pictorials, operated a mail-order business, a casting agency, was a phone operator for a phone-sex service, made appearances on both radio and television.
 She also created and performed in stage shows across the United States, combining comedy, sex, and Q&A sessions in her performances.
-Anderson later indicated that these stage exhibitions were the "most gratifying" portion of her adult career.
+Anderson later indicated those stage exhibitions were the "most gratifying" portion of her adult career.

 Although Anderson portrayed many characters during her movie career, all tended to be tough-talking and unsentimental, yet rambunctious, vibrant and even comedic—all at the same time.
 She was said never to have faked an orgasm in any of her films.
-Author Charles Taylor wrote that she "brought a persona of classic movie-broad to porn", referring to her as "the Joan Blondell of porn."
+Author Charles Taylor wrote she "brought a persona of classic movie-broad to porn", referring to her as "the Joan Blondell of porn."
 Another critic, Howard Hampton, opined that "her tough, no-nonsense older woman routine would be at home in the margins of any Howard Hawks movie."

 Leaving and returning

-In 1985, Anderson chose to leave the adult film business after signing over distribution rights for the film Educating Nina, under pressure, a video she directed, produced and funded with money she raised from various donors, which featured the debut of future porn superstar Nina Hartley.
-She never received any income for the film, and all the investors' money was lost.
-Juliet moved to Placerville, California, where she worked in a bed and breakfast, cleaned houses and did child care and elder care, continued to do some live stage shows, and opened a massage therapy office.
-Anderson chose to return to pornography in 1995, making new movies as an actress, producer and director.
+In 1985, Anderson chose to leave the adult film business after signing over, under pressure, distribution rights for the film Educating Nina.
+Anderson had directed, produced and appeared in the film, and funded it with money she raised from various investors.
+The film was notable for featuring the debut of future porn superstar Nina Hartley.
+Anderson received no income for the film, and all the investors' money was lost.
+She moved to Placerville, California, where she worked in a bed and breakfast, cleaned houses and did child care and elder care.
+During this time, she continued to do some live stage shows and opened a massage therapy office.
+Anderson returned to pornography in 1995, making new movies as an actress, producer and director.

 In 1998, she directed and produced Ageless Desire, a hardcore video featuring several over-50 real-life couples, including Juliet and her partner at the time.
 Numerous awards followed: Induction into the Erotic Legends Hall of Fame in 1996, an X-rated Critics Organization Hall of Fame Award in 1999, and a "Lifetime Achievement Actress Award" from the Free Speech Coalition in 2001.
 In 2007, Anderson received an honorary Doctor of the Arts from The Institute for Advanced Study of Human Sexuality.
 She was featured in the 1998 documentary Wadd: The Life & Times of John C. Holmes and also made one of her last appearances in Dick Ho: Asian Male Porn Star in 2005.

-By 2009, Anderson lived in Berkeley, California with four cats, serving as the manager of her apartment complex.
+By 2009, Anderson was living in Berkeley, California with four cats, and serving as the manager of her apartment complex.
 Although no longer working in the adult film industry, she had announced plans to produce new films.
 She also worked as a relationship counselor, giving private workshops for couples focusing on "Tender Loving Touch", in which sexual touching is seen as "the play, not foreplay."
 She contributed to the books The New Sexual Healers: Women of the Light and The Red Thread of Passion, and authored articles for magazines and newspapers.